-When work takes up part of a lane, vehicular traffic volumes, vehicle mix (buses, trucks, cars, and bicycles), speed, and capacity should be analyzed to determine whether the affected lane should be closed.
+When work takes up part of a lane, motor vehicle traffic volumes, vehicle mix (buses, trucks, and cars), speed, and capacity, should be analyzed to determine whether the affected lane should be closed.
 Unless the lane encroachment permits a remaining lane width of 3 m (10 ft), the lane should be closed.